-Many retinal diseases can be managed with injection of medicine into the eye.
+Many retinal diseases can be managed with an injection of medicine into the eye.
 These treatments save vision in many eyes that before would experience severe vision loss and blindness.
 While it’s natural to be apprehensive about these treatments, injections are generally painless, well tolerated and easier than anticipated.

 What is an intravitreal injection?

 Intravitreal injection is an injection of medicine into the vitreous, which is the jelly-like substance inside the eye.
 It is performed to place medicines inside the eye, near the retina.
-The medicines may help stop growth of new blood vessels and prevent leakage by blocking the effects of signals the eye creates as a response to the disease.
-These drugs are considered the first-line treatment for many retinal diseases including- age-related wet macular degeneration, retinal vein occlusion, diabetic macular edema, diabetic retinopathy, choroidal neovascularization and histoplasmosis.
+The medicines may help stop the growth of new blood vessels and prevent leakage by blocking the effects of signals the eye creates as a response to the disease.
+These drugs are considered the first-line treatment for many retinal diseases including- age-related wet macular degeneration, retinal vein occlusion, diabetic macular edema, diabetic retinopathy, choroidal neovascularization, and histoplasmosis.

 MEDICATIONS USED TO TREAT RETINAL DISEASE